-You’re looking to re-insulate your attic with spray foam because you’re tired of losing money, but there are just a few more things to consider.
+You’re looking to re-insulate your attic with spray foam because you’re tired of losing money right out through the roof, but there are just a few more things to consider.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower peninsula.
-With this experience comes the knowledge on the benefits of vented and unvented attics.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the lower peninsula and greater Toledo area.
+With this experience comes the knowledge of the benefits of vented and unvented attics.